Skip to main content

 Suffolk County Community College Meal Plan Frequently Asked Questions

-The College automatically implements a mandatory $100 meal plan charge per semester for all students taking nine or more on-campus credits on the Ammerman or Michael J. Grant campuses.
+The College automatically implements a mandatory meal plan charge per semester for all students taking on-campus credits on the Ammerman or Michael J. Grant campuses.
 Eligible credits consist of those taken Monday through Friday, during the day.
-Fully online, off-campus clinicals, other off-campus credit-bearing courses, weekend, and courses that start at 6:00 pm or later do not count toward the nine+ credit total.
-The meal plan charge is credited to the student’s account, providing them with access to $100 of spending power for food and beverages.
+Fully online, off-campus clinicals, other off-campus credit-bearing courses, weekend, and courses that start after 6:00 pm are not considered eligible for the meal plan.
+The meal plan charge is credited to the student’s account, providing them with access to of spending power for food and beverages.

 Suffolk is committed to providing affordable and convenient food options on its campuses.
 Access to healthy food choices is an essential foundation of the educational process.
 The meal plan helps support the dining services program and allows the College to offer students multiple quick convenience options; kosher, vegetarian, vegan, and halal choices; and a fully operational grill station on the Ammerman and Michael J. Grant campuses.
 We will continue to evaluate service expectations and dining spaces to ensure continued safe dining convenience for students.
 Outdoor furniture is also provided on our campuses to further enhance the dining experience.